trimstray/nginx-admins-handbook/README.md

 I created two versions of printable posters with hardening cheatsheets (High-Res 5000x8800) based on recipes from this handbook:

-  > For `*.xcf` and `*.pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.
+  > For `xcf` and `pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.

 - **A+** with all **100%’s** on @ssllabs and **120/100** on @mozilla observatory:

   > It provides the highest scores of the SSL Labs test.
 Setup is very restrictive with 4096-bit private key, only TLS 1.2, and also modern strict TLS cipher suites (non 128-bits).
+Think carefully about its use (no TLS 1.3, restrictive cipher suites), in my opinion, it is only suitable for obtaining the highest possible rating.

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/cheatsheets/nginx-hardening-cheatsheet-tls12-100p.png" alt="nginx-hardening-cheatsheet-100p" width="92%" height="92%">